btessa99/microsoft_presidio/documentation_tessa.md

 # COORDINATES ANONYMIZATION

+The Anonimyzer module can be extended by creating a new PII Operator, which is in its turn an extention of the abstract class Operator.

+Besides implementing the operate, validate, operator_name, operator_type methods, there are other useful functions that can help with the anonimyzation process and dare described below.

-The following functions were implemented with the help of **GeoPy**, a Python client useful for geocoding web services since it provides means not only to locate the coordinates of an address, a city or a country but also to do the reverse operation and measure distances.
+All of them were implemented with the help of **GeoPy**, a Python client useful for geocoding web services since it provides means not only to locate the coordinates of an address, a city or a country but also to do the reverse operation and measure distances.

 Let's now introduce the functions: